primaeval/plugin.video.tvlistings.yo/README.md

 * Channel Listings

 ## Notes
-* Creates <country>.ini and myaddons.ini files with channel names on first run in userdata\addon_data\plugin.video.tvlistings.yo directory.
+* Setting to create template [country].ini and myaddons.ini files with channel names in userdata\addon_data\plugin.video.tvlistings.yo directory.
-* Favourites: Toggle has strange behaviour.
-On Windows it goes back to the top of the list.
-On Android it does not refresh on toggle.
+* I recommend using Super Favourites to organise your favourite channels.
-* Force channel and ini file reload in the Settings if you chage addons.ini or myaddons.ini.
+* Force ini file reload in the Settings if you change addons.ini or myaddons.ini.

 ## Disclaimer
 * Acts as a front end to yo.tv.
 It is not a product or endorsed addon of yo.tv.